hexiaoyi95/Partition-aware/README.md

 pip install -r requirements.txt
 ```

 2. Prepare test sequences.
-We provide an example on [One Drive]().
+We provide an example on [One Drive](https://1drv.ms/u/s!AhjTb_4JKsIDiS5mwv5HTU36-k-F?e=x6OeAd).
 The original yuv sequences and compressed sequences are put into two different directories.
 If the original yuv sequence is named as *seq.yuv*, please name the compressed sequence at QP=37 as *seq_QP37.yuv*.

 ## Deploy a pre-trained model

-- for yuv input posr-processing:
+- for yuv input post-processing:
 ```Shell
 usage: inference.py [-h] [--QP QP] [--checkpoint CHECKPOINT]
                     [--test_num TEST_NUM] [--info INFO]